Carnagion/norris/CONTRIBUTING.md

 1. Ensure you have [`rustdoc`](https://doc.rust-lang.org/rustdoc) installed.

+    > **Note**
-    > **Note:** `rustdoc` ships with the compiler and is installed by default when installing a Rust toolchain.
+    > `rustdoc` ships with the compiler and is installed by default when installing a Rust toolchain.
 In case it is unavailable, you can re-install it by running `rustup component add rustc`.

 2. From the project root, run `cargo doc --open`.

+    > **Note**
-    > **Note:** You can omit the `--open` flag if you just want to re-generate the documentation without opening a new browser tab.
+    > You can omit the `--open` flag if you just want to re-generate the documentation without opening a new browser tab.
 </details>

 <details>